Omega VS Zenith Watches

 The Zenith El Primero never reached the altitude that Omega achieved in space, nor did the Swiss watchmaker ever reach the very top of the watch industry in terms of brand popularity.
 However, they did solidify themselves in watchmaking history and secured for themselves a massive following.
 In fact, most serious watch collectors would have a Zenith El Primero in their collection and probably an Omega Speedmaster too.

-So which brand is more popular Omega or Zenith?
+Which brand is more popular Omega or Zenith?

 Omega watches are made by Omega SA and was founded around 115 years ago in 1903.
 In 1917 Omega became a supplier for combat units to the British Flying corp as well as the U.S. Army in 1918.
 Omega has been and still is to this day the official timekeeper of the Olympic Games since 1932.
 They also made headlines in 1969 as their watch was worn on the wrist of one of Buzz Aldrin, as he and Neil Armstrong made history landing on the moon's surface as discussed at the beginning of this article.